mbtestorg2022/1.124j-fall-2000/content/pages/recitations/recitation_5.md

 {{< anchor "6" >}}{{< /anchor >}}6\.
 Shellsort
 ----------------------------------------------

 Shellsort is an extension of insertion sort which can increase its efficiency.
 It allows exchanges of non adjacent elements.
-Although in some rare cases an O(N^2) time is required, the required time is usually O(N3/2).
+Although in some rare cases an O(N^2) time is required, the required time is usually O(N{{< sup "3/2" >}}).

 First, a gap size is selected by dividing the number of the elements by 2.
 Then, the corresponding every "gap-size" elements are sorted.
 Next, the "gap-size" is divided by 2 and repeat the sorting of the elements at every "gap-size".
 Finally, the "gap-size" becomes equal to 1 and the entire array is sorted.